 Windows Server Hardening Checklist

-- Maintain an inventory record for each server that clearly documents its baseline configuration and records each change to the server.
+- Maintain an inventory record for each server that clearly documents its baseline configuration and records every change to the server.

 - Thoroughly test and validate every proposed change to server hardware or software before making the change in the production environment.